 History

-The castle, originally called Fürstenberg, and from around the mid-fourteenth century Fürstenstein, was probably built around 1288-1291 from the foundation of the Świdnica-Jawor prince Bolek I, who moved his seat from Lwówek to the new stronghold, although it is not entirely clear whether the oldest preserved records are not referred to the nearby Stary Książ (Alt Fürstenberg) castle.
-The first such mention appeared in 1293 in the title of prince Bolek I (Bolko dei gratia dux Slesie et dominus de Wrstenberc).
-However, the oldest known document directly related to Książ Castle was issued in 1337.
-There were recorded pastures there that were versus castrum Fürstenberg.
-It is certain that the Stary Książ Castle ceased to function in the first half of the 14th century, and its role was taken over by Fürstenberg.
+The castle, originally called Fürstenberg, and from around the mid-fourteenth century Fürstenstein, was probably built around 1288-1291 from the foundation of the Świdnica-Jawor prince Bolek I, who moved his seat from Lwówek to the new stronghold, although it is not entirely clear whether the oldest preserved records are not referred to the nearby Stary Książ (German: Alt Fürstenberg) castle.
+The first such mention appeared in 1293 in the title of prince Bolek I (“Bolko dei gratia dux Slesie et dominus de Wrstenberc”).
+Similarly, a document issued in 1337 could refer to one or the other building.
+It recorded pastures that were located “versus castrum Fürstenberg”.
+It was only from about the middle of the 14th century that all records referred to the new castle, because Stary Książ certainly ceased to function in the first half of that century, and its role was taken over by a newer building on the opposite side of the Pełcznica River.

 In 1355, the castle was mentioned in information about the subordination of castles located in the vicinity of today’s Wałbrzych by the prince Bolko II.
 Castle was than captured and Kekelon of Chirnen detained, a knight who in the light of earlier documents appeared as one of the most prominent figures in the principality.
 The background of this rebellion of knights and the motives of the prince’s action are not entirely clear.
-After Bolko II regained the castle, a new princely burgrave was established – Bernard von Zedlitz.
+After Bolko II regained the castle, a new princely burgrave was established – Bernard von Zedlitz (“Bernhardo de Furstenberg purcgrave” in 1366, but on subsequent documents from the same year “Bernhard von Furstenstein” and “Bernhardo de Czedlicz burgrabio de Furstenstein”).
 After the death of princess Agnes in 1392 and the expiration of this line of Silesian Piasts, Książ along with the rest of the principality went under the rule of the Bohemian monarch, Wenceslas IV.
 In 1410, the administrator Johann von Chotienitz (Jan of Chotĕmice) bought the castle from royal hands, holding it until his death in 1428.

 During the Hussite Wars, subsequent owners were engaged in robbery, attacking nearby villages, towns and trade routes.
 In 1463, the castle was captured by the Czech king, George of Podebrady, and he placed a new, trusted keeper on it, Birka von Nassidel, who in 1466 entrusted Książ to Hans von Schellendorf.
 After some time, they also began to engage in robbery, and Hans was additionally one of the declared supporters of George of Podebrady and his successor, Vladislaus II, which made him an enemy of the Hungarian king Matthias Corvinus.
 In 1475 and again in 1477, Hans managed to defend Książ against Hungarian troops.
 Only the expedition in 1482 of Hungarian, Wrocław and Lusatian troops under the leadership of George von Stein managed to capture the castle and imprison Schellendorf.
 The new staroste, George von Stein, made a significant expansion, including a southern wing called the “Matthias Wing”.